HackerOS-Linux-System/.github/profile/README.md

 This is the standard edition of HackerOS.
 It's intended for casual users and gamers.

 ## Cybersecurity
-HackerOS edition with pre-installed cybersecurity tools and special HackerOS tools.
-Based on Debian Stable
+This edition is aimed at cybersecurity, primarily for the Red Team.
+It features a dedicated kernel (HackerOS Kernel) optimized for cybersecurity, a XEN hypervisor, a proprietary Cybersecurity Mode graphical environment, proprietary cybersecurity tools, and, in the future, a proprietary GhostFS file system.
+Based on Debian Stable.

 ## NVIDIA
 The nvidia edition is also a copy of the official edition but with nvidia drivers installed.